|Nutrition Facts (per serving)|

-This homemade candy corn recipe produces delicious candy corn look-alikes that liven up any Halloween party.
-The taste and texture of these candies is different from standard candy corn--they are much softer than waxy store-bought candy corn, and have a sweet vanilla-marshmallow taste.
-This is not a difficult recipe, but it is time-consuming because the candy corn kernels must be cut out individually.
-To speed the process, you can use purchased fondant or white marzipan instead of following this recipe.
-Be sure to check out the photo tutorial with step-by-step instructions showing how to make homemade candy corn.
+This homemade recipe produces delicious candy corn look-alikes that'll liven up any Halloween party.
+The taste and texture of these candies is different from standard store-bought candy corn—they're much softer, have a sweet vanilla-marshmallow taste, and—dare we say it—even tastier.
+It's not a difficult recipe, but it is time-consuming because the candy corn kernels must be cut out individually.
+To speed up the process, you can use purchased fondant or white marzipan.

-- 4 cups/1 pound powdered sugar (plus extra for dusting)
+- 4 cups powdered sugar (plus extra for dusting)

 - 2 tablespoons water